Edmi6163/DSA_final_assignment/README.md

+# Data Structure and Algorithm Course Final Assignment
+### University of Turin - Department of Computer Science

-Final assignment excercises for the practical part of Data Structure and Algorithm course @UniTo Computer Science department
+This repository contains the final assignment exercises for the practical part of the Data Structure and Algorithm course at the University of Turin's Computer Science Department.
+The repository has been imported from GitLab, i did the final assignment alone and ohter contributors are professors involved in the course.